Welcome to Central Jail: Plot

 A simpleton Unnikuttan has an unhealthy attachment with central jail.
-He was born and brought up there with his father Kesavan and mother Janaki before being transferred to child care facility at the age of six.
+He was born and brought up there with his father Keshavan and mother Janaki before being transferred to child care facility at the age of six.
 Unni finds solace and happiness inside jail, for getting in he fills in as a substitute for real-life punishments of petty crimes committed by others.
 Unni, who is in his late 30s, isn't married and many whom he knows advises him to marry someone to be felt loved and not to go to jail as a substitute.
 In jail he falls in love with Radhika, and to marry her he tries to solve her problems as she witnessed a murder done by a minister.
 When he meets Radhika, who is jailed in drug case.
 She discloses her love to Unnikkuttan but is not now ready because she is awaited by the minister to be killed.
 She describe all story behind this wrong case against is because that she witnessed the minister murdering Karunan.

 It is all that the killer is following her to kill her and for her safety her uncle lie to him that she got a job and boarded to Delhi.
 When she was in her auntie's home, she saw in TV news that in the same case Simon is jailed.
 Later she decided to hand over the video clip, she shot in her video camera.
 As a sudden action she is now arrested.
 Unnikkuttan gets released in parole, takes the video clip and exposes it to media.
 Simon thanks Unnikkuttan for proving his innocence.
 Radhika gets released and the minister is arrested.
 A new police officer joins the jail as the jail superintendent.
 He becomes strict to everyone including Unnikkuttan as the superintendent is the minister's man.
 They send a Hindi guy to kill Unnikkuttan.
 But he attacks many prisoners and in revenge, Unnikkuttan beats the Hindi guy to death.
 The superintendent beats Unnikkuttan very brutally and takes his revenge.
 Jailor Gopinath comes there to save Unnikkuttan.
 He threatens the superintendent by telling that he will give a complaint against him and the prisoners are witnesses on the incident.
 Unnikkuttan is taken back to his cell.
 He decided to not come back to the jail again.
 Meanwhile, the minister and superintendent sends a guy to kill Radhika.
 But she kills him in an act of self defence and gets arrested.
 Meanwhile, Unnikkuttan gets released from the jail and sees Radhika arrested.
 She reveals about her crime to him.
 The minister and superintendent humiliates Unnikkuttan by telling that she killed a man whom they sent and came to the jail but they will plan kill her.
 Angrily, Unnikkuttan kills the minister and superintendent by stabbing them to death and goes to back to the jail.
 After the chaos, Unnikkuttan marries Radhika in the jail.